Emotional Abuse

 Abuse thrives when we deny its existence.
 Obvious events escape recognition because unconscious psychological processes protect us from the cognitive dissonance of accepting our partner is not loving but an abusive and narcissistic monster.
 Both the abuser and and abused define their particular flavor of abuse as something less noxious.
 They engage in ruthless psychological warfare but call it just sticking up for their rights; or worse pretend the horrid behavior is an expression of love.

-Even when finally abuse is identified, the relationship is often so well entrenched, cultural norms and negative views of domestic violence push victims towards secrecy.
+Even when abuse is identified, the relationship is often so well entrenched, cultural norms and negative views of domestic violence push victims towards secrecy.
 Abusers are embolden by lack of protective or corrective reaction.
 They cowardly and pathetically take advantage, tightening the chokehold, increasing the fear, and heartlessly stealing the joy of living from another human being.

 Emotional Abuse is Not All or Nothing